 On January 31, 1919, Henry Morse transferred 112 Marlborough to his daughter, Jessie Gwendolen Morse.

 By the 1918-1919 winter season, 112 Marlborough was the home of Dr. James Dellinger Barney, a urologist, and his wife, Margaret (Higginson) Barney.
 They previously had lived at 80 Marlborough.
 He maintained his office at 99 Commonwealth (260 Clarendon).
 They continued to live at 112 Marlborough during the 1920-1921 season, but moved thereafter to 87 Marlborough.

-By 1922, 112 Marlborough was the home of Dr. Benjamin Harrison Ragle and his wife, Marguerite (Williams) Ragle.
+By the 1921-1922 winter season, 112 Marlborough was the home of Dr. Benjamin Harrison Ragle and his wife, Marguerite (Williams) Ragle.
 B. Harrison Ragle was a physician.
 He was personal physician to Admiral Richard Evelyn Byrd, Jr., and was a consultant on medical matters to Byrd’s 1939-1941 exploration of the Antarctic.
 Ragle Glacier in Antarctica is named in his honor.

 They continued to live at 112 Marlborough in 1923, but had purchased and moved to 226 Marlborough by 1924.

-In the spring of 1924, 112 Marlborough was purchased from the Morse family by real estate dealer Franklin Goldthwaite Sherrill.
-The sale was reported by the Boston Globe on May 2, 1924.
-He was unmarried and lived there with his mother, Mrs. Maria Knox (Mills) Sherrill, the widow of Henry Williams Sherrill.
-F. Goldthwaite Sherrill is shown as the owner on the 1928 Bromley map.
+On April 15, 1924, 112 Marlborough was purchased from Jessie Gwendolen Morse by real estate dealer Franklin Goldthwaite Sherrill.
+He was unmarried and lived there with his mother, Maria Knox (Mills) Sherrill, the widow of Henry Williams Sherrill.

 Maria Sherrill died in September of 1932, and F. Goldthwaite Sherrill died in March of 1933.